GLGL0x00/Security_Detection/README.md

 ## Usage
-To use the weapon detection scripts, follow the instructions provided in the project's documentation or code comments.
+To use the weapon detection scripts, follow these instructions:

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.